meteor/svelte-tutorial/tutorial/simple-todos/03-forms-and-events.md

 title: "3: Forms and Events"
 ---

-All apps need to allow the user to perform some types of interaction with the data that is stored.
-In our case, the first type of interaction we'll need is a new tasks.
+All apps need to allow the user to perform some type of interaction with the stored data.
+In our case, the first type of interaction we'll need is a new task.
 Without it, our To-Do app wouldn't be very helpful.

-One of the main ways in which a user can insert or edit data in a website is through forms.
-In most cases it is a good idea to use the `<form>` tag since it gives semantic meaning to the elements inside it.
+One of the main ways a user can insert or edit data on a website is through forms.
+In most cases, using the `<form>` tag is a good idea since it gives semantic meaning to the elements inside it.

 ## 3.1: Create Task Form

-First we need to create a simple form component to encapsulate our logic.
+First, we need to create a simple form component to encapsulate our logic.

 Create a `form` element inside a new file called `TaskForm.svelte` file, and add an input field and a button: